cristiol/Address-extraction-project/README.md

 ##  Regular Expression Development

 By taking a random website, the most likely address found is one from the US, then from the UK, then from Germany, and so on and so forth.
-I decided to make four regex patterns:
+I decided to make four [regex patterns](https://github.com/cristiol/Address-extraction-project/blob/main/extraction_algorithm/regex_patterns.py):

-* Street addresses
+* **Street addresses** matches strings that contain a number, a street name, and a street type (e.g., 503 Maurice Street).
-* US zip codes
+* **US zip codes** matches strings that contain a state name or abbreviation, a 5-digit number (e.g., NC 28112).
-* UK zip codes
+* **UK zip codes** matches strings that contain a pattern with one or two letters, followed by one or two digits, and optionally another letter, a mandatory space, or a single digit followed by two letters. (e.g., SW9 0FQ)
-* Regular zip codes (for broader coverage)
+* **Regular zip codes** (for broader coverage) matches strings that contain groups of 5 digits (e.g., 28112).

 ##  Website Content Search Strategy